rust-lang/rust-memory-model/optimizations/nocapture_by_safe_fn.md

 can always assume that.

 - `escape_simple` -- no capture would be appropriate.
-- `escape_as_newtype` -- same types as previous example, but in this case one might imagine that the user expects to coerce the result back to a pointer and use it.
+- `escape_as_usize` -- same types as previous example, but in this case one might imagine that the user expects to coerce the result back to a pointer and use it.
 Is that legal?
 - `escape_as_ptr` -- same as above, but they were more explicit in their types.